Initial-T-public/initial-t-public.github.io/_posts/2025-10-28-HTB-Converser.md

 ![Desktop View](/assets/img/2025-10-28-HTB-Converser/shellpy.png)
 _Form view_

-and intercept the request in Burp to save that file in scripts directory
+and intercept the request in Burp to save that file in scripts directory (should be ../scripts/shell.py on the screenshot :))

 ![Desktop View](/assets/img/2025-10-28-HTB-Converser/shellpy-burp.png)
 _Burp intercepting and saving in another directory_